 The King is a partial adaption of William Shakespeare’s “Henriad” (a collection of plays regarding Henry IV and Henry V) directed by David Michôd who co-wrote it with Joel Edgerton.

 In England, Prince “Hal” Henry (Timothée Chalamet) is told by his father, the warmongering King Henry IV (Ben Mendelsohn) that his younger brother Thomas (Dean-Charles Chapman) will be taking the throne.
 The young Henry has no desire for the crown and spends his days drinking with his only friend John Falstaff (Joel Edgerton), but after his brother is killed in battle and his father dies, he is forced to take the throne.
 Though he desires peace, an assassin from France defects, telling him of a plot for murder.
-The Chief Justice William Gascoigne (Sean Harris) convinces him to go war as retaliation.
+The Chief Justice William Gascoigne (Sean Harris) convinces him to go to war as retaliation.
 Recruiting John, he marches on France where he is met by the Dauphin, an arrogant Prince Lois (Robert Pattinson).
 The two princes prepare to go to battle, each having something to prove.

 When I saw the trailer for this film, I honestly did not know what to expect.
 It seemed to be a drama based on the Middle Ages at a time when Europe was embroiled in constant wars.
 Henry V, though young and undisciplined, wanted peace.
 I say that knowing they took several creative licenses with both the Shakespearian tetralogy and history.
 With this in mind, I can confidently say Michôd and Edgerton wrote an excellent piece of historical fiction.